venkatvi/UdacitySelfDrivingCarNanoDegree/Py/Proj1_FindingLanes/P1/writeup_template.md

 5. __Create hough_lines in the region of interest__ - this was done using hough_lines helper function.
 In order to connect edges to form lane lines, min_line_length of 100 and max_line_gap was 150 was required to identify lines for the broken white lined lanes.
 This function also called draw_lines functions which connected the line segments by marking a red line between them.
 Post drawing the lines, hough_lines returned an image with lines drawn on a mask.
 6. __Generate Output__ - The last step in the pipeline was to overlay the mask with lines on the original image to get the lines drawn on the lanes - this was done using weighted_img function.
+The generated output is available in ./test_videos_output folder.

 In order to draw a single line on the left and right lanes, draw_lines() function was modified to maintain information about the following
 1. Number of frames used